SeldonIO/seldonio.github.com/index.md

 # Introduction to Seldon

-Seldon is an Open Predictive Platform that currently allows recommendations to be generated based on structured historical data.
-It has a variety of algorithms to produce these recommendations and can report a variety of statistics.
+Seldon is an Open Predictive Platform that currently allows item recommendations and general predictive models to be deployed based on structured historical data.
+It has a variety of algorithms to produce these recommendations and predictions and can report a variety of statistics.

 ## Why you would use it?